tefogasenna-pixel/My-PersonalProfile/README.md

 ##  My Design Choice
 I went for a "Brutalist" look.
 This means:
-* **Bold Colors:** I only used Black, Red, and White to make it look sharp.
+ **Bold Colors:** I only used Black, Red, and White to make it look sharp.
-* **Big Text:** I used the **Inter** font for headers so they are the first thing you see.
+ **Big Text:** I used the **Inter** font for headers so they are the first thing you see.
-* **Simple Layout:** I kept it clean and didn't add unnecessary decorations.
+ **Simple Layout:** I kept it clean and didn't add unnecessary decorations.

 ##  How I Built It

 ### 1. Text that Changes Size
 I didn't want the text to look huge on a laptop but tiny on a phone.
-I used a CSS trick called `clamp()`.
+I used a CSS trick called Clamp().
 **How it works:** This tells the browser to automatically resize the text based on the screen size so it always fits perfectly.
 This way, I don't have to write different code for every single device.

 ### 2. Red Hover Effect on Photos
 I wanted my photos to look more artistic.
-I used a CSS setting called `mix-blend-mode`.
+I used a CSS setting called mix-blend-mode.
 * **The Effect:** My photos are black and white.
 When you move your mouse over them, they blend with the red background behind them.
 * **Why:** It makes the site feel interactive without me needing to edit the photos in an external app like Photoshop.

 ### 3. Side-by-Side Sections
 I used the **Bootstrap Grid** to make sure my Education and Skills stay next to each other on big screens.
 * **The Logic:** I divided the row into columns.
 This keeps the information organized and professional instead of just being one long list.

 ### 4. Wide Footer Image
 At the bottom of the page, I wanted the image to touch both sides of the screen.
 I used `width: 100%` and `object-fit: cover`.